 If you’re still with me, here’s where this applies to you:

-If you find that your favorite pictures tend to represent a truth in your life / a story you want to remember or reconnect to and you LOVE the idea of giving this gift of connection to others you love, then you’ll love the concept of The Preservation Project.
+If you find that your favorite pictures tend to represent a truth in your life / a story you want to remember or reconnect to and you LOVE the idea of giving this gift of connection to others you love, then you’ll benefit from having a Playbook for your stories.